 Biography

-She received a BA from Southern Adventist University, an MA from Iowa State University, and an MFA from the University of Minnesota.
 Her work has appeared in The New York Times, Baltimore Review, Chattahoochee Review, Brevity, Passages North, Booth, and Best of the Net, among others.
 She received a grant in nonfiction from Bread Loaf Writer’s Conference and a fellowship from Djerassi Resident Artists Program.
-She is a senior editor at Literary Mama.
+She has a BA from Southern Adventist University, an MA from Iowa State University, and an MFA from the University of Minnesota.

 Photo credit: Natan Vigna